-Nutrition plays a big roll when it comes to having a healthy body and reproductive system.
+Although we generally recommend beginning your journey to healthy conception with a fertility cleanse to remove excess toxins from a poor diet, nutrition plays a vital role when it comes to having a healthy body, hormone health and reproductive system.
 The building blocks for hormones are found in the foods we eat.
-Antioxidants which help to protect the egg and sperm from free radicals are found in the foods that we eat.
-Just as nutrients in food can be helpful for fertility, there are some foods and chemicals added to foods that can be harmful for your healthy and fertility.
+Antioxidants, which help to protect the egg and sperm from free radicals, are found in the foods that we eat.
+Just as nutrients in food can be helpful for fertility, there are some foods and chemicals added to foods that can be harmful for your health and fertility.

 Regardless of what your definition of healthy is, today I am going to share with you what the definition of healthy is for fertility, and what that looks like in real life.
-A diet for fertility will even look different compared to a the normal healthy whole food diet.
-This may very well be different compared to how you are eating now and include foods that are foreign, new to you or even exotic sounding.
+A diet for fertility will look different even compared to a normal healthy whole food diet.
+This may very well be different compared to how you are eating now and include foods that are new to you or even exotic sounding, like maca root.
 Don’t worry.
 We have tools to help you get started and recipes to make this easy and fun!

 What is a Fertility Diet?